Amazon expected to unveil 3D smartphone to court mobile shoppers

 Analysts said Amazon has more opportunities outside the United States.
 Only 30 percent of the 5.2 billion phones on the market are smartphones, Topeka Capital Markets analyst Victor Anthony said in a June 5 research note.

-"As the world shifts toward mobile, how do you make sure Amazon is front and center?"
+"As the world shifts toward mobile, how do you make sure Amazon is front and centre?"
 Jefferson Wang, senior partner at IBB Consulting, said in an interview.

 Two sources have said the device contains 3D features visible to the eye without special glasses.
 Analysts expect Amazon's Prime membership program, which offers features such as movie streaming and two-day delivery, to be tied to the phone.